GBLille/MassiveFold/README.md

 ## Usage

 Usage section includes the most simple way to run MassiveFold with examples.
-For more detail on its functionning and other cases, see the [usage documentation](docs/usage.md).
+For more detail on its functioning and other cases, see the [usage documentation](docs/usage.md).

 Activate the conda environment, then launch MassiveFold.
 ```bash